kunmukh/proviot/AE/README.md

 ## ProvIot

 ### Instructions to run [ProvIoT](provIoT.py)
-- Driver script for PreovIoT, which is an AE based IDS that detects anomalous paths using graph attributes, e.g., node/edge labels.
+- Driver script for ProvIoT, which is an AE based IDS that detects anomalous paths using graph attributes, e.g., node/edge labels.
 ```commandline
 python provIoT.py
 ```